parsingJSON35/100-days-of-code/r1-log.md

 ### R1D5
 Continued working on the D3 Bar Chart.
 Fetched the data, added the axes with scale, and started code for adding bars https://codepen.io/jsntime/full/oNgqWWB

+### R1D6
+Continued working on the D3 Bar Chart.
+Ran into bugs today and the chart completely disappeared.
+Started over to debug, and determined the issue is something to do with the yScale on the left axis. https://codepen.io/jsntime/pen/YzPLJOZ